Animadversio/Animadversio.github.io/_academic_notes/Stereo-Algorithms.md

 $$
 For each cluster it has parameters $\mu^i_k,\mu^s_k,\alpha_k,\beta_k,\gamma_k$  mean pixel value, mean spatial location and the plane going through it.

-**SLIC** essenstially is a K-means clustering, so it's iteratively doing
+**SLIC** essentially is a K-means clustering, so it's iteratively doing

 * Assign pixel to cluster
 * Fit the parameters for the cluster.
   * Here we will find the mean pixel value, plane parameters.

 > What's the right superpixel size?
 Can't be too small or too large.